-We cannot always fill our coaching positions prior to the season.
+We cannot always fill our coaching positions before the season.
 How do we get coaches certified when someone is hired at the last moment?

-If I completed and passed the former CIF/ASEP Coaching Education program, do I have to retake the class?
+If I completed and passed the former CIF/ASEP Coaching Education program or AACCA National Safety Certification for cheer coaches, do I have to retake the class?

-Do I have to renew my Concussion and Sudden Cardiac Arrest (SCA) certification?
+Do I have to renew my Concussion, Sudden Cardiac Arrest (SCA) and Heat Acclimatization certification?

-Yes, Concussion and SCA course renewals are directly tied to the renewal date for your First Aid/CPR.
-Whenever you renew your First Aid/CPR, you should retake a sports specific concussion course.
-NFHS offers a FREE courses titled, Concussion in Sports and Sudden Cardiac Arrest.
+Yes, Concussion, SCA and Heat Acclimatization course renewals are directly tied to the renewal date for your First Aid/CPR.
+Whenever you renew your First Aid/CPR, you should retake the concussion, SCA and Heat Illness Prevention courses.
+NFHS offers FREE courses titled, Concussion in Sports, Sudden Cardiac Arrest and Heat Illness Prevention.

 Who do I contact for information regarding the CIF Coaching Education Program?